 Adjusting to U.S. Culture

-Montclair State University International Services offers intercultural counseling and programs to enhance the adjustment of international students and scholars to campus life and American customs.
+Montclair State University International Student and Scholar Services offers intercultural counseling and programs to enhance the adjustment of international students and scholars to campus life and American customs.
 We encourage you to attend any of our programs and excursions.

 Individual Adjustment Counseling